wovo/hwlib/readme.md

 Hwlib is a C++ classic-OO-style library for close-to-the-hardware programming.
-It is used in a number of courses at the Hogeschool Utrecht, HBO-ICT.
+It is used in a number of Computer Sience courses at the Hogeschool Utrecht, HBO-ICT.

 Run Doxygen in the root to create the documentation.